Tagum: Economy

-Tagum, from being a predominantly agricultural area, has become Mindanao's fastest-growing urban city due to its strategic location, being in the crossroads between the rural areas of Davao del Norte and Compostela Valley and the urban Metro Davao.
+Tagum, from being a predominantly agricultural area, has become Mindanao's fastest-growing urban city due to its strategic location, being in the crossroads between the rural areas of Davao del Norte and Davao de Oro and the urban Metro Davao.
 Blessed with a developed infrastructure, the city manages to export goods like wood chips, veneer plywood, and wood lumber.
 Fresh bananas, however, remain as the chief export product.

-Thanks to the influx of people from the countryside of Davao del Norte and Compostela Valley the rise of human resources has helped a lot in the revenue generation of the city.
+Thanks to the influx of people from the countryside of Davao del Norte and Davao de Oro the rise of human resources has helped a lot in the revenue generation of the city.

 Tourism has also become of the city's main economic powerhouse lately.
 With fifteen festivals in the city's calendar, small and medium entrepreneurs, or SMEs, and the transportation sector have benefited from the rapid influx of domestic and international visitors visiting the various festivals in the city.

-The notable growth of Tagum Cooperative being one of the best cooperatives in the Philippines with a membership of 83,378 from the city and the neighboring towns and city within the region clearly signifies the city's financial standing and capabilities.
+The notable growth of Tagum Cooperative being one of the best cooperatives in the Philippines with a membership of 179,000 from the city and the neighboring towns and city within the region clearly signifies the city's financial standing and capabilities.